Gilead Sciences, Inc. (NASDAQ:GILD) Shares Purchased by Foundation Resource Management Inc.

-Foundation Resource Management Inc. increased its stake in shares of Gilead Sciences, Inc. (NASDAQ:GILD) by 2.4% in the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 157,807 shares of the biopharmaceutical company’s stock after purchasing an additional 3,657 shares during the quarter.
-Gilead Sciences accounts for 2.4% of Foundation Resource Management Inc.’s holdings, making the stock its 19th largest holding.
-Foundation Resource Management Inc.’s holdings in Gilead Sciences were worth $10,199,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Foundation Resource Management Inc. boosted its holdings in Gilead Sciences, Inc. (NASDAQ:GILD) by 2.4% during the 1st quarter, according to the company in its most recent disclosure with the SEC.
+The fund owned 157,807 shares of the biopharmaceutical company’s stock after buying an additional 3,657 shares during the quarter.
+Gilead Sciences accounts for about 2.4% of Foundation Resource Management Inc.’s investment portfolio, making the stock its 19th largest position.
+Foundation Resource Management Inc.’s holdings in Gilead Sciences were worth $10,199,000 as of its most recent filing with the SEC.

-The company also recently declared a quarterly dividend, which was paid on Tuesday, March 30th.
+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, March 30th.
 Investors of record on Monday, March 15th were issued a $0.71 dividend.
-The ex-dividend date was Friday, March 12th.
-This represents a $2.84 dividend on an annualized basis and a dividend yield of 4.40%.
-This is a boost from Gilead Sciences’s previous quarterly dividend of $0.68.
+This is a positive change from Gilead Sciences’s previous quarterly dividend of $0.68.
+This represents a $2.84 annualized dividend and a yield of 4.40%.
+The ex-dividend date of this dividend was Friday, March 12th.
 Gilead Sciences’s dividend payout ratio is currently 46.25%.

-In other Gilead Sciences news, EVP Brett A. Pletcher sold 1,486 shares of the firm’s stock in a transaction dated Thursday, March 11th.
-The stock was sold at an average price of $63.36, for a total value of $94,152.96.
-Following the transaction, the executive vice president now directly owns 29,166 shares of the company’s stock, valued at $1,847,957.76.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, EVP Brett A. Pletcher sold 1,975 shares of the firm’s stock in a transaction dated Wednesday, February 10th.
+In other Gilead Sciences news, EVP Brett A. Pletcher sold 1,975 shares of the stock in a transaction on Wednesday, February 10th.
 The shares were sold at an average price of $67.41, for a total value of $133,134.75.
-Following the completion of the transaction, the executive vice president now directly owns 28,832 shares in the company, valued at $1,943,565.12.
+Following the sale, the executive vice president now directly owns 28,832 shares in the company, valued at $1,943,565.12.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, EVP Brett A. Pletcher sold 1,486 shares of the stock in a transaction on Thursday, March 11th.
+The stock was sold at an average price of $63.36, for a total transaction of $94,152.96.
+Following the completion of the sale, the executive vice president now owns 29,166 shares in the company, valued at $1,847,957.76.
 The disclosure for this sale can be found here.
-0.13% of the stock is currently owned by corporate insiders.
+Corporate insiders own 0.13% of the company’s stock.

-Several research firms have recently issued reports on GILD.
-Piper Sandler lowered their price objective on Gilead Sciences from $84.00 to $80.00 and set an “overweight” rating for the company in a research report on Tuesday, December 15th.
-BMO Capital Markets reduced their target price on Gilead Sciences from $64.00 to $62.00 and set a “market perform” rating for the company in a report on Wednesday, December 16th.
-SVB Leerink reduced their target price on Gilead Sciences from $73.00 to $72.00 and set an “outperform” rating for the company in a report on Thursday, February 11th.
-Smith Barney Citigroup reduced their target price on Gilead Sciences from $75.00 to $72.00 in a report on Tuesday, December 22nd.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell reduced their target price on Gilead Sciences from $75.00 to $72.00 in a report on Tuesday, December 22nd.
-One investment analyst has rated the stock with a sell rating, ten have given a hold rating and fourteen have issued a buy rating to the company.
-The stock presently has an average rating of “Buy” and an average target price of $96.04.
+Several equities analysts have recently commented on the stock.
+BMO Capital Markets lowered their price target on shares of Gilead Sciences from $64.00 to $62.00 and set a “market perform” rating on the stock in a report on Wednesday, December 16th.
+Redburn Partners upgraded shares of Gilead Sciences from a “neutral” rating to a “buy” rating in a report on Tuesday, March 30th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lowered their price target on shares of Gilead Sciences from $75.00 to $72.00 in a report on Tuesday, December 22nd.
+Piper Sandler lowered their price target on shares of Gilead Sciences from $84.00 to $80.00 and set an “overweight” rating on the stock in a report on Tuesday, December 15th.
+Finally, Oppenheimer lowered their price target on shares of Gilead Sciences from $105.00 to $100.00 and set an “outperform” rating on the stock in a report on Thursday, December 17th.
+One analyst has rated the stock with a sell rating, ten have issued a hold rating and fourteen have assigned a buy rating to the company’s stock.
+The company presently has a consensus rating of “Buy” and an average price target of $96.04.

 Gilead Sciences, Inc, a research-based biopharmaceutical company, discovers, develops, and commercializes medicines in the areas of unmet medical need in the United States, Europe, and internationally.
 The company provides Biktarvy, Genvoya, Descovy, Odefsey, Truvada, Complera/ Eviplera, Stribild, and Atripla products for the treatment of human immunodeficiency virus (HIV) infection; Veklury, an injection for intravenous use, for the treatment of coronavirus disease 2019; and Epclusa, Harvoni, Vosevi, Vemlidy, and Viread for the treatment of liver diseases.